From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 Dynamic MySQL dashboard example with real-time updates, view live report here

 Static reports are prepared in advance and typically remain unchanged, providing a snapshot of the organization’s performance at a specific point in time.
-Dynamic reports are generated in real-time or near real-time, reflecting the latest data and changes in the organization’s performance.

-What are The Best Practices For Creating management reports?
+9 Best Practices For management Reporting

 9 steps on how to create a management reporting process infographic by ajelix